-- Holder presented the DOJ's most recent findings in the ongoing automotive parts investigation.
+159. On the same day, September 26, 2013, United States Attorney General Eric Holder presented the DOJ's most recent findings in the ongoing automotive parts investigation.
 He stated "[t]hese international price-fixing conspiracies affected more than \$5 billion in automotive parts sold to U.S. car manufacturers.
 In total, more than 25 million cars purchased by American consumers were affected by the illegal conduct."
-Attorney General Holder also described how the conspiracies worked: "[c]ompany executives met face to face in the United States and Japan and talked on the phone to reach collusive agreements to rig bids, fix prices and allocate the supply of auto parts sold to U.S. car companies.
+Attorney General Holder also described how the conspiracies worked: "[c]ompany executives met face to face in the United States and Japan - and talked on the phone - to reach collusive agreements to rig bids, fix prices and allocate the supply of auto parts sold to U.S. car companies.
 To keep their illegal conduct secret, they used code names and met in remote locations.
 Then they followed up with each other regularly to make sure the collusive agreements were being adhered to."
 Attorney General Holder explained that the automotive parts conspiracies "targeted U.S. manufacturing, U.S. businesses and U.S. consumers.
-As a result of these conspiracies, Americans paid more for their cars." - 156.
-The diagram below, which was prepared by the DOJ, illustrates the September 26, 2013 guilty pleas and the corresponding automotive parts to which the various manufacturers have admitted price-fixing.
+As a result of these conspiracies, Americans paid more for their cars."

+160. The diagram below, which was prepared by the DOJ, illustrates the September 26, 2013 guilty pleas and the corresponding automotive parts to which the various manufacturers have admitted price-fixing.

-- 157. On October 9, 2013, Takata Corporation announced that it agreed to pay \$71.3 million to settle antitrust charges brought by the United States federal prosecutors for its role in a conspiracy to price-fix seatbelts. - 158.
-On November 26, 2013, the DOJ announced that Toyo Tire & Rubber Co.
+161. On October 9, 2013, Takata Corporation announced that it agreed to pay \$71.3 million to settle antitrust charges brought by the United States federal prosecutors for its role in a conspiracy to price-fix seatbelts.

+162. On November 26, 2013, the DOJ announced that Toyo Tire & Rubber Co.
 Ltd. agreed to plead guilty and to pay a \$120 million criminal fine for its role in two separate conspiracies to fix the prices of automotive components involving anti-vibration rubber and driveshaft parts installed in automobiles in the United States and elsewhere.